dr-jts/crunchyblog/pgfs-cql/index.md

 ![](pgfs-cql-europe-small-json.png)

-By using the extension `html' instead of `json` in the request we can visualize the result in the `pg_featureserv` UI:
+By using the extension `html` instead of `json` in the request we can visualize the result in the `pg_featureserv` UI:

 ![](pgfs-cql-europe-small.png)